study-ORCATech-cloud/learn-and-earn-fork/docs/advanced-topics/mobile-optimization.md

 ## Overview

-The ORCATech Learning Platform follows a mobile-first approach, ensuring optimal learning experiences across all device sizes.
+The LabDojo Learning Platform follows a mobile-first approach, ensuring optimal learning experiences across all device sizes.
 This guide covers technical implementation details and best practices for mobile optimization.

 ### Mobile Usage Statistics
 - 60%+ of educational content is consumed on mobile devices